goodtoseeu57/mars-rover/README.md

 ```

 <<<<<<< HEAD
-i stands for input, and then you can pass you input like that
+i stands for input, and then you can pass your input like that
 `
 4 8
 =======